vihar-s1/api-data-processor/README.md

 ### producer

 - `producer` is a REST service that fetches data from various social media APIs and sends it to a Kafka topic.
-- The data is fetched using the `handler` package and the data is sent to Kafka using the `KafkaProducerService` class.
+- The data is fetched using the `service.api` package and the data is sent to Kafka using the `KafkaProducerService` class.
 - The `KafkaProducerConfig` class defines the Kafka Producer configurations and the `KafkaProducerService` class uses the `KafkaTemplate` to send the data to the Kafka topic.
-- `ApiDataHandleInterface` defines the template code required for fetching data from the API.
+- `ApiServiceInterface` defines the template code required for fetching data from the API.
 The implementation classes are called periodically to fetch data from the API.
-  - `NOTE` the implementation classes are in `handler` package and each must be annotated with `@Component` to be picked up by the SpringBoot Application Context.
+  - `NOTE` the implementation classes are in `service.api` package and each must be annotated with `@Service` to be picked up by the SpringBoot Application Context.

 #### Case of Reddit API